brunoalveslp/brunoalveslp/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently learning .NET and Angular development

 :outbox_tray: 2023 Goals: Create some projects and start working as a dev.